Grauert's Approximation Theorem in any Characteristic and Applications: Unfoldings and the Splitting Lemma

 with $\Phi(x,t):=(\Phi_1(x,t),...,\Phi_n(x,t))$ and $\phi(t):=(\phi_1(t),...,\phi_p(t))$. \end{enumerate} If this holds, we say that $G$ is {\em right-left induced} from $F$.
 If $\lambda$ is a translation, that is $\lambda(y,t) = y + \alpha(t), \alpha \in K\{t\}, \alpha(0)=0$, $G$ is called {\em right induced} from $F$. \item An unfolding $F$ of $f$ is called {\em right-left complete} (resp. {\em right complete})\,\footnote{In the literature also "versal" is used instead of "complete".
 We prefer to use versal only in the sense of Definition \ref{def.def}.} if any unfolding of $f$ is induced from $F$ by a suitable right-left (resp. right) morphism. \\ $F$ is called {\em right-left versal} (resp. {\em right versal}) if in addition the lifting property from Definition \ref{def.def} (5) holds for right-left (resp. right) induced unfoldings.
 A versal unfolding is called {\em semiuniversal} or {\em miniversal} if the cotangent map of the base change map is uniquely determined (see Definition \ref{def.def} (5) below). \end{enumerate} \end{Definition}

 \begin{Remark} {\em Since the Jacobian matrix of $\Phi$ at 0 is the identity in Definition \ref{def.unf}, $\Phi$ is in fact an automorphism of $K\{x,t\}$.
-Hence, if $G$ is right-left induced from $F$, then $G(x,t)$ is right-left equivalent to $H(x,t)$, where $H(x,t) = F(x,\phi(t))$ is obtained from $F$ by the base change $\phi$.\\ Usually the notion right equivalence is used if the translation is trivial, that is, $\alpha=0$, but the case of a non-trivial translation is used in Theorem \ref{thm.split}.
-The translation $\alpha$ is introduced to take care of the constant terms of $ F(x,{\phi(t)})$ for varying $t$. } \end{Remark}
+Hence, if $G$ is right-left induced from $F$, then $G(x,t)$ is right-left equivalent to $H(x,t)$, where $H(x,t) = F(x,\phi(t))$ is obtained from $F$ by the base change $\phi$.

+Usually the notion right equivalence is used if the translation is trivial, that is, $\alpha=0$, but the case of a non-trivial translation is essential in the proof of Theorem \ref{thm.split}.
+The translation $\alpha$ is introduced to take care of the constant terms of $ F(x,{\phi(t)})$ for varying $t$.

+The following theorem is known for real and complex analytic germs with proofs that use the existence and uniqueness of the solution of an ODE.
+This cannot be extended to positive characteristic.
+Our proof uses Grauert's Approximation Theorem \ref{grauertapprox} and is rather simple.} \end{Remark}